 The URI highlighter has now a new identifier named Space.

-The default shortcut to alternate the focus among Editor, IO and LOG were changed.
+The default shortcut to alternate the focus between Editor, IO and LOG was changed.

 The automatic recognition of hardware architecture (32 or 64 bit) was improved.

 The project Jedi used in the Tinn-R project was updated to the latest version.
 Some bugs related to Tools and Rterm panels and Auto Hide option were corrected.